 It is measured from the sidewall to the sidewall of your tyre.
 Car tyres are between 125 and 335 mm wide.

-How high is the tire compared to the width of its cross section in percent?
-The smaller the number, the lower the tire sidewall.
+How high is the tyre compared to the width of its cross section in percent?
+The smaller the number, the lower the tyre's sidewall.

-The tire carcass consists of fine cord threads.
+The tyre carcass consists of fine cord threads.

 The threads run at right angles to the direction of travel.

 The threads run at an angle.
-R and D tires must not be combined.
+R and D tyre's must not be combined.

 It is measured from rim edge to rim edge.
 10 to 20 "are common.

-Indicates the maximum load capacity of the tire in connection with its maximum speed.
+Indicates the maximum load capacity of the tyre in connection with its maximum speed.
 At 94, e.g. B. approved a maximum of 670 kg.

 The permissible maximum speed is to be seen in connection with the load index.
-The load capacity of the tires can decrease at high speeds.
+The load capacity of the tyre's can decrease at high speeds.

-You will find the so-called Date of Manufacturer number on at least one side of the tire.
+You will find the so-called Date of Manufacture number on at least one side of the tyre.
 It provides information about the date of manufacture.
 The last four numbers are relevant here.
 The first two digits indicate the week of production as a calendar week and the last two as the year of production.